 1. Any member of the college community may file a complaint against a student for misconduct.
-Complaints shall be prepared in writing and directed to the Dean of Students Office.
-Any charge should be submitted as soon as possible after the event has taken place, preferably within 10 academic days.
+Complaints shall be prepared in writing and directed to the Dean of Community Standards Office.
+The Dean of Students Office may also accept complaints- Any charge should be submitted as soon as possible after the event has taken place, preferably within 10 academic days.
 Complaints of sexual misconduct should be made, and shall proceed, pursuant to the RIOPC Title IX Policy and Complaint Procedure (see page 63).